-Creativity – Children are encouraged to express themselves and develop talents though activities such as dance and music, art and drawing.
+Children are encouraged to express themselves and develop talents though activities such as dance and music, art and drawing.
 Special summer camps often focus on creative activities.

-Health and well-being – Children are given fortnightly health checks with support for medication and treatment available where necessary.
-They also take part in awareness programmes on issues relating to health and hygiene.
-A counselling programme is available for children who suffer from abuse or neglect.
-See Health page for more details.
+There are health clinics held monthly at each centre, with support provided for medication and treatment when necessary.
+Children also take part in awareness programmes on issues relating to health and hygiene.
+Many of the centres provide children with a hot midday meal to supplement their nutrition.
+See Health and nutrition page for more details.

-Sport and fitness – Football teams have been established at 4 of the Education Centres.
-Boys enjoy regular training sessions with a coach and play matches against teams from other Centres.
-See Football page for more details.
-Many centres hold and annual sports day or children participate in sports days at other locations.
+Football teams have been established at several of the education centres.
+Children enjoy regular training sessions with a coach and play matches against teams from other centres.
+Many centres hold an annual sports day or children participate in sports days at other locations.

-Future-planning – Children are encouraged to open their own bank accounts and pay small amounts into savings schemes as a first step towards independence.
+Children are encouraged to open their own bank accounts and pay small amounts into savings schemes as a first step towards independence.

-CRS Education Centres have been a tremendous success with thousands of children passing through them over the years.
+CRS education centres have been a tremendous success with thousands of children passing through them over the years.
 Your support can help many more children to have opportunities that their parents and grandparents could never have imagined.